PrincetonUniversity/FastTemplatePeriodogram/README.md

 approximated by a sufficiently smooth template) the template can be represented by a short truncated Fourier series of length `H`.
-Using this representation, the optimal parameters (amplitude, phase, offset) of the template can then be found exactly after finding the roots of a polynomial at each trial frequency.
+Using this representation, the optimal parameters (amplitude, phase, offset) of the template fit can then be found exactly after finding the roots of a polynomial at each trial frequency.

 The coefficients of these polynomials involve sums that can be efficiently